What Is Panhellenic?

 What is the Panhellenic Association?

 When you join one of the nine National Panhellenic Conference Sororities at Grand Valley State University, you also become a member of the Panhellenic Association.
 The Grand Valley Panhellenic Association is the umbrella organization for the nine NPC Sororities chartered at GVSU, and is responsible for organizing activities of mutual concern and interest to all of the sororities on campus.

 The National Panhellenic Conference (NPC), founded in 1902, is the encompassing organization for the twenty-six inter/national women's fraternities and sororities.
 Each member group is autonomous as a social, Greek-letter society of college women and alumnae.
 Members are represented on more than 620 college and university campuses in the United States and Canada and in more than 4,600 alumna associations, making up more than 4 million sorority women in the world.

 The GVSU Panhellenic Association is composed of eight of the twenty-six NPC sororities.
 These sororities have enjoyed a rich history at Grand Valley since 1989.
 With the university's continued support the Panhellenic Association continues to grow and flourish through the efforts of its members.
-The eight chapters that have colonized at GVSU are Alpha Omicron Pi, Alpha Sigma Alpha, Alpha Sigma Tau, Delta Zeta, Gamma Phi Beta, Phi Mu, Phi Sigma Sigma, and Sigma Kappa.
+The eight chapters that have colonized at GVSU are Alpha Omicron Pi, Alpha Sigma Alpha, Alpha Sigma Tau, Delta Zeta, Gamma Phi Beta, Phi Mu, Phi Sigma Sigma, Sigma Kappa and Sigma Sigma Sigma.

 For more information, visit the National Panhellenic Conference website.